dfinson/apifi/README.md

 2. Add / attach to collection:
     ```
-    @GraphQLMutation(name = "addNewHobbiesToPerson")
+    @GraphQLMutation
     public List<Hobby> addNewHobbiesToPerson(List<Hobby> input, Person person) {
         return ApiLogic.addNewToEmbeddedCollection(...);
     }
     ```
     This mutation accepts two arguments:
      - `List<...> input`: The entities - in this case; hobbies, to add the the given person.
-Recall the first argument to `@GraphQLApiEntity` is `boolean exposeDirectly()`.
+Recall the first argument to `` is `boolean exposeDirectly()`.
 If the type of entity referenced in the given collection is marked as one to be `exposedDirectly()`, it makes no sense to create new instances within the context of an embedded collection.
 However in this instance hobby is not marked for direct API exposure, hence the `addNewHobbiesToPerson` resolver, and not the `attachExisting...To...` equivalent resolver for opposite cases.
      - `Person person`: The host entity which the collection in question belongs to.

  3. Update elements in collection:
     ```
-      @GraphQLMutation(name = "updateHobbiesInPerson")
+      @GraphQLMutation
       public List<Hobby> updateHobbiesInPerson(List<Hobby> input, Person person) {
         return ApiLogic.updateEmbeddedCollection(...);
       }